check017/developer-training-lineup/Level-0/00-Tools-of-the-Trade/Command-line.md

 Ok, so while we call the file system a tree, it's actually clusters of directories inside other directories.
 Inside those directories are files.
 You could take the above file path and translate as "In the Home directory there lives the Project directory.
-Inside the Projects directory there lives the dev-training directory.
+Inside the Project directory there lives the dev-training directory.
 Inside this directory there lives the file my-addresses.txt.
 Let's go there please."
 Placing things inside other things is called "nesting".
 This idea is very prevalent in software development.
 The tree file structure is really a nested directory structure.